 Takeout has become so important.
 We’ve gotten very creative with our menu and that’s been fun.
 As a result, we have increased our takeout business by 95%.
 It’s been a very good thing.
 I think people really appreciate new additions like all the family-style to-go stuff that came out of the pandemic.
 I think those kinds of things will stick around.
 And I hope to God the to-go liquor program is always around!

-Has the pandemic changed your restaurant’s sense of identity?
+How has the pandemic changed your restaurant’s sense of identity?

 It’s made me realize we don’t need to fit into a box.
 We can be more than a restaurant.
 We can serve things that translate to offsite catering at our food truck.
 We can try new things.
 This has made us so much smarter.